 Because some trains make multiple stops before leaving the city, there are 15 stops and stations in Munich where you can board the train.

-Train stations in Munich:
+All train stations in Munich:

 Where is the train station in Prague?

-Train stations in Prague:
+All train stations in Prague:

 Praha Masarykovo n.